sumamazaeem/90daysofdevops/week5/journal.md

 ### Section 8: [Project Phase/Type]

-Brief description or purpose of this phase or type of project.

 #### Scenario:

 for example, the legacy application is a multi-tier application stack and is running on VMs, that could be running on physical machines, and as per today's trend, agile, we need continuous deployments and deployments.